-Your doctor will determine the extent of your myeloma by staging the disease according to how much myeloma is in your body.
+Doctors use imaging and laboratory test results and bone marrow examination findings to determine the extent of disease.
+This determination is called “staging.”
 Staging helps your doctor predict the myeloma's progression and develop a treatment plan.

 Doctors use one of two staging systems: the Durie-Salmon Staging System or the newer International Staging System.
 Doctors also use the terms smoldering myeloma or asymptomatic myeloma to describe the disease when its presence is minimal with little evidence of progression.